02476 328231

 What will I be taught?

 The course involves a lot of work being done in advance of lessons.
-Students will read each text before the lessons on this text begin, and use the videos created by teachers to begin annotating and making notes on their reading.
-Then, in lessons, activities will allow students to discuss, think and write about what they have read, working in groups and independently in order to explore their views, planning and writing exam-style questions to feel confident about how they will be assessed.
+Students will read each text before the lessons on that text begin and use the videos created by teachers to start annotating and making notes on their reading.
+In lessons, activities will allow students to discuss, think, and write about what they have read, working both in groups and independently to explore their views.
+They will also plan and write exam-style questions to feel confident about how they will be assessed.

 Classroom activities will include: